tldr-pages/tldr/pages/linux/qm-migrate.md

 # qm migrate

-> Migrate virtual machine.
-Creates a new migration task.
+> Migrate a virtual machine.
+> Used to create a new migration task.
 > More information: <https://pve.proxmox.com/pve-docs/qm.1.html>.

 - Migrate a specific virtual machine: